 The verb choices in the last line of the poem reaffirm the admiration and love the Speaker feels for her mother.
 The triad ‘where you sparkle and waltz and laugh’ captures her energy and magnetic personality, which age will never erase and diminish.
 Once again the poet refers to the title ‘before you were mine’ but now, it seems less wistful and more appreciative of a life well-lived.

 Carol Ann Duffy Biography

 Carol Ann Duffy was born in Glasgow in 1955.
-She was the UK Poet Laureate between 2009 and 2019, when Simon Armitage took over the role.
-As a poet, she is not afraid to contentious issues, and was the first openly LGBT Poet Laureate.
+She was the UK Poet Laureate between 2009 and 2019 when Simon Armitage took over the role.
+As a poet, she is not afraid of contentious issues and was the first openly LGBT Poet Laureate.
 She often writes poems about childhood, such as In Mrs Tilcher’s Class.